zen-fs/emscripten/readme.md

 > For CJS, you can `require` the package.
 > For a browser environment without support for `type=module` in `script` tags, you can add a `script` tag to your HTML pointing to the `browser.min.js` and use the global `ZenFS_Emscripten` object.

-No examples yet— I will add some soon
+No examples yet.
+Please feel free to open a PR.